Call for Abstracts

 - A title for the presentation that informs the reader of the subject matter.

 - Limit the abstract to 300 words, single-spaced.
-Title and author are not included in the word count.
+Title, author, and references are not included in the word count.
 Please be sure that your abstract describes the work performed.

 - A minimum of three (3) patients are required (unless the case is complex or a unique situation and/or a unique technology is used) for all "Case Study" abstract submissions.